Italian Lentil Soup

 - 1/2 cup frozen green peas (optional)

 - 1 tsp cumin + more to your taste

-- 1 c organic ham diced – optional
+- 1 cup vegan sausage diced – optional

-- In a large cast iron pot heat up 2 tbsp of the olive oil and cook the whole garlic cloves on medium flame until golden.
-Add the onion with a pinch of sea salt and saute together until translucent, about 5 minutes.
+- In a large cast iron pot heat up 2 tbsp of water (or olive oil) and cook the onion with a pinch of sea salt until translucent, about 5 minutes.
 Add the carrot and cook an additional 5 minutes.
+Stir in the garlic.

-- Stir in the tomato paste, paprika, cumin, bay leaf and thyme.
+- Add the tomato paste, paprika, cumin, bay leaf and thyme.
 Add the lentils and pour in the water.
-Bring to a gentle simmer.
+Add the diced potatoes and bring to a gentle simmer.

 - Meanwhile add the chopped roasted peppers and the red wine vinegar. (or you can puree until smooth in a food processor then add it to the soup).Stir to combine, cover with a lid and allow the soup to simmer gently for about 20 minutes, until the lentils and potatoes are cooked through and the broth has reduced to a thick soup consistency.
 (If using green lentils they will need about 45 minutes to soften).Add the frozen green peas, simmer a few more minutes until heated through.
 Adjust seasoning to your taste with sea salt and serve hot garnished with fresh herbs, vegan sausage and a few toasted pumpkin seeds.

 - Vegan Italian sausage or chorizo - diced up and pan seared then spoon on top of the soup when serving.

 - Dark Leafy Greens - baby spinach, Tuscan kale, chard, escarole added in at the last minute of cooking to wilt from the steam.
 A great way to eat your salad too and the perfect way to bump up the nutritional value of this already good for you soup.
 As a huge fan of green peas I highly recommend adding a handful in here as well if you happen to have some in the freezer.